0WhiteDev/0WhiteDev/README.md

 - 🔭 I’m currently working on: **Orders from people**
 - 🔞 My age: **18 years old**
 - 🌍 Languages: **Polish, English**
-- 🖥️ I have been coding for: **2 years**
+- 🖥️ I have been coding for **2 years**
-- ⚡️ What do I want to do here: **I want to improve my programming skills with a large community and help others people**
+- ⚡️ What do I want to do here? **I want to improve my programming skills with a large community and help other people.**
-- 📫 If you have work for me or a questions, text here: **0whitedev@gmail.com**
+- 📫 If you have work for me or a questions, email me: **0whitedev@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">